samuelarogbonlo/skip-monitoring/README.md

 > **_Note_**
 - Be aware that all the descriptoon for the alerts are added in the rules file [here](https://github.com/samuelarogbonlo/oracleops-take-home/blob/main/contrib/prometheus/rules.yml).
 And any other neccessary alerts can definitely be added as we move forward.

-## Engaging with the Monitoring Solution
-In engaging with the dashboard and monitoring setup, you should be aware on some major details shown as follows:
+- In engaging with the dashboard and monitoring setup, you should be aware that all you have to do is change the different variables to fit your prefrence of display and everything works as an out-of-the-box solution.

-- Viewing Dashboards:
-- Responding to Alerts:
-- Customizing Alerts and Dashboards:

 ## Author
 - Samuel Arogbonlo - [GitHub](https://github.com/samuelarogbonlo)